 Content that scales elegantly to different shapes of display is called Responsive Design.
 First popularized by websites that must work equally well on both desktop and mobile devices, the same principles now apply to a broad variety of applications.
 While no specific design changes are required to use Xtend, for best results, it's important to foster a few particular design habits in your programming:

-First, the #1 rule of responsive design is to lose the concept of pixels as a unit of measurement.
-Instead, all coordinates and dimensions must be thought of as percentages of the output viewport OR other key visual elements (which are in turn scaled relative to the viewport).
+First, the #1 rule of responsive design is to ditch the concept of pixels as a unit of measurement.
+Instead, all coordinates and dimensions must be thought of as percentages of the output viewport or other key visual elements (which are in turn scaled relative to the viewport).

 This can be expressed in different ways, but a common approach is to calculate a pixel value by simply multiplying the primary viewport dimensions by a fraction.
 Xtend includes built-in macros for this, aptly named

 view_height, where, for example,

-view_width*0.5 would be center.
+view_width*0.5 (or 50%) would be center.
 GameMaker Studio itself also includes functions for getting the dimensions of other viewports (

 camera_get_view_width(view_camera)), layers (